katekorobova/youtube-app-backend/README.md

 The backend handles user authentication using JSON Web Tokens and integrates a database to store search request history.

 ## Features
-- YouTube Data API Mediation
-Processes API requests, manages API keys, and optimizes communication with the YouTube Data API.
+- YouTube Data API Mediation: Processes API requests, manages API keys, and optimizes communication with the YouTube Data API.

-- User Authentication
-Secure JWT-based authentication for authorized access to protected endpoints.
+- User Authentication: Secure JWT-based authentication for authorized access to protected endpoints.

-- Request History Storage
-Stores and retrieves authenticated users’ search histories in a PostgreSQL database.
+- Request History Storage: Stores and retrieves authenticated users’ search histories in a PostgreSQL database.

-- Scalable RESTful API
-Provides endpoints for video search, user authentication, and history management.
+- Scalable RESTful API: Provides endpoints for video search, user authentication, and history management.

 ## Technologies Used
 - Java 17